ViLab-UCSD/IndoorLightEditing/README.md

      ```python
      python testRealBRDFLight.py --testList testList.txt --isOptimize
      ```
+     If you use real depth, such as depth reconstructed from a depth sensor or other 3D reconstruction algorithms, such as Colmap or MonoSDF, please add flag `--isNormalizeDepth` for better performances.
 6. Edit light sources, geometry or materials.
      * We prepare a list of edited examples from our teaser scene.
           * [Example1_changeAlbedo](https://drive.google.com/drive/folders/1OrPnaJB_qz0i9iicJcx5xZ_o-SVNztJw?usp=sharing): Change wall colors with consistent indirect illumination.